aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 // ...

-// New returns a type that satisfies the aws.CredentialProvider interface appCreds := ec2rolecreds.New(ec2rolecreds.Options{})
-value, err := appCreds.Retrieve(context.TODO())
-if err != nil {
+// New returns an object of a type that satisfies the aws.CredentialProvider interface appCreds := ec2rolecreds.New(ec2rolecreds.Options{}) value, err := appCreds.Retrieve(context.TODO()) if err != nil {